-A part of the Buffer tracks at the beginning of each band does not have Header, but track number is allocated.
+A part of the Buffer tracks at the beginning and the ending of each band has Sector Mark only, however track number is allocated.
 The Buffer and Test tracks shall not be used for the user data.

 18.2 Defect Management Areas (DMAs)